 In April 1996 Buchanan County signed a compact with ASL, under the terms of which ASL received its main and library buildings and their grounds, funds for renovation of the buildings, and funds towards operating costs.
-Appalachian Regional Commission, a federal agency, also contributed funds to ASL's operating costs.
+Appalachian School of Law Regional Commission, a federal agency, also contributed funds to ASL's operating costs.